-As you may or may not know, Michael and I are currently traveling full time in our Wayfarer Van.
+As you may or may not know, Michael and I are currently traveling full time in our Wayfarer Van and exploring campsites.
 Over the past month alone we’ve traveled from Colorado, up to South Dakota, through Wyoming, and are currently exploring Idaho with our sights set on Canada later this month.

 Traveling like this has been a dream come true for both of us.
 It’s opened up a new world of climbing, hiking, and even backpacking areas and adventures we would otherwise not have time to visit or explore.